heremaps/xyz-documentation/docs/studio/index.md

 ## Upload your data

-You can create a layer and upload data by clicking on the `+ Add` command below your project name.
+You can create an empty layer or upload data by clicking on the `+ Add` command below your project name.
-This brings up a data selection dialog where you can pick from data that you already have in your Hub, or upload a new file.
+This brings up a data selection dialog where you can pick from data that you already have in your Hub,

+or upload a new file.
 This file would preferably be GeoJSON, but you can also use JSON, CSV or a Shapefile.

 [![Project](../assets/images/studio-addlayer.png)](../assets/images/studio-addlayer.png)